hanabi/hanabi.github.io/Beginner.md

 * In the above screenshot, Alice clues blue to Bob.
 * Before this clue, Bob's hand was completely unclued.
 So, with this clue, **two new cards were introduced** - the blue card on slot 2 and the blue card on slot 4.
 * Bob knows that in this situation, the focus of the clue is the left-most of the two new cards.
 Thus, similar to the last example, this is a *Play Clue* on blue 1.
-* From *Good Touch Principle*, Bob can reason that his other blue card on slot 4 is either blue 2, blue 3, blue 4, or blue 5.
+* Since the other blue card in his hand must be useful, Bob can reason that it it is either blue 2, blue 3, blue 4, or blue 5.
 He will hold on to the card for later.

 #### Example 3 - Chop Focus